JoseFdri/sourcegraph-docker-scripts/README.md

 ```
 docker-compose up
 ```
-8. Let's wait until Sourcegraph ends to initialize.
+8. Let's wait until Sourcegraph initializes.
-9. Open http://localhost:3080 or if your are using docker machine would http://<docker-machine ip>:3080
+9. Open `http://localhost:3080` or if your are using docker machine would be `http://<docker-machine ip>:3080`

 Any contribution will be appreciated.